Phase Spirals in the Milky Way Disk and Simulations

 The Palomar 13 Stream

-In a project led by Dr. Nora Shipp, we
+In a project led by then-graduate student Nora Shipp, we

 discovered tidal tails around the globular cluster Palomar 13